mongodb-university/csfle-guides/java/README.md

 Run `direnv allow` to add the `TRUSTSTORE_PASSWORD` and `KEYSTORE_PASSWORD` environment variables.

-Run `source ./configure_certs.sh` to clone a tooling repository, install certificates, and start your unstable KMIP test server.
+Run `source ./configure_certs.sh` to configure certificates start your unstable KMIP test server.

 ⚠️ | Do not use the provided KMIP server in a production environment.